artlung/Open-Graph-Protocol-Plugin-for-WordPress/open-graph-protocol-tools/readme.txt

 Tested up to: 2.9.2
 Stable tag: 1.0

-This is a tool to add Open Graph Protocol Data to your WordPress Install.
+This is a plugin to add Open Graph Protocol Data to your WordPress Install, plus adds the capability to add Facebook "Like" module.

 == Description ==